 In his role as a digital ambassador, Willis brings a wealth of experiences collected during his time as a geophysicist, head of Deepwater Horizon oil spill claims and public relations spokesperson for BP Plc (NYSE: BP) and as president and CEO for BP Angola.
 He joined Google (NASDAQ: GOOG) in March, where he is focused on developing products and solutions, providing deep line-of-business expertise to the sales teams in their go-to-market efforts and building trusted relationships with key leaders and companies across the energy sector.

 The challenge now facing the oil and gas industry is to scale up, to dive deep into its data lakes or soar high into the “cloud” to harness historical data to elevate its operations to a whole new level.

 “More data has been created over the last two years than has been created over the last 5,000 years.
 We have data in archives from oil and gas fields from 50 years ago, 75 years ago, even a 100 years ago,” he said.
 “And the reality is today, data’s being created as we speak from hundreds of thousands of sensors providing plenty of opportunities to evolve and improve on that data, to enable us to make better decisions.”

-In an exclusive interview with Oil and Gas Investor, Willis shared his insights and outlook on the oil and gas industry’s digital journey.
+In an exclusive interview with Hart Energy, Willis shared his insights and outlook on the oil and gas industry’s digital journey.

 Willis: The first one is the pace of change in the industry has to accelerate.
 We’ve got to pick up the pace of transformation.
 Everyone is using the right buzzwords—AI (artificial intelligence), machine learning, digitization—but truly leveraging it is taking too long.